-Canadian-American composer Jared Miller’s music has been described as “playful” (New York Times), “hypnotic” (Sequenza 21), “phantasmagorical” (Lucid Culture) and “highly personal” (CBC Radio.)
+Described as a “rising star” by MusicWorks magazine, Canadian-American composer Jared Miller’s eclectic music is “playful” (New York Times), “hypnotic” (Sequenza 21), “phantasmagorical” (Lucid Culture) and “highly personal” (CBC Radio.)
 Still in his twenties, he has worked in collaboration with many ensembles both in North America and internationally including the American Composers Orchestra, the symphony orchestras of Vancouver and Toronto, the Victoria Symphony, the Kitchener-Waterloo Symphony, the Juilliard Orchestra, Cleveland’s Contemporary Youth Orchestra, the Sneak Peek Orchestra, The Attacca Quartet, Latitude 49 Ensemble, the New York City Ballet’s Choreographic Institute, the Emily Carr String Quartet, Standing Wave Ensemble and a long list of soloists that include pianists Sara Davis Buechner, Jani Parsons, Robert Fleitz and Imri Talgam, flutist Daniel James and violinist Francisco Fullana.
+His music has been featured in the New York Philharmonic’s Biennial (2014), Music on Main’s Modulus Festival (2014) and Vancouver’s Queer Arts Festival (2010 and 2015.)

-Performance highlights of the 2017/2018 season include premieres of commissioned works for the symphony orchestras of Detroit and Toronto, the prairie premiere of Miller’s Palimpsest with the Edmonton Symphony Orchestra, and a new violin concerto for Müge Büyükçelen and the Victoria Symphony, which will be premiered at the 2017 ISCM World Music Days in Vancouver, BC.
+Performance highlights of the 2017/2018 season include premieres of commissioned works for the symphony orchestras of Detroit and Toronto, the prairie premiere of Miller’s Palimpsest with the Edmonton Symphony Orchestra, a newly commissioned work for Vancouver’s Standing Wave and a new violin concerto for Müge Büyükçelen and the Victoria Symphony, which will be premiered at the 2017 ISCM World Music Days in Vancouver, BC.

 He has won numerous awards for composition that include a 2012 ASCAP Morton Gould Award, the 2011/12 Juilliard Orchestra Competition and two SOCAN awards for young composers (2011 and 2015.)